wjwoodson/cloud-control-assessment-framework/README.md

+### Deprecation notice
+This repository hasn't ever really worked and is not maintained.
+You should take a look at [opencontrol/compliance-masonry](https://github.com/opencontrol/compliance-masonry) for your compliance assessment needs.

 # Cloud Control Assessment Framework
 An extensible framework for performing and reporting on automated end user control tests of Cloud IaaS platforms.